Carmen of Baking is my Zen makes Liege Waffles

 Belgian waffle vendor Thomas De Geest wins the year 2009 Vendy Award in the desserts category

-The Vendy Awards is one of New York City’s food events.
+The Vendy Awards is one of New York City ’s food events.

 Thomas DeGeest (owner of Waffles & Dinges), used to work as a consultant for IBM.

-He started selling Belgian waffles in the streets of New York.
+He started selling Belgian waffles in the streets of

 Thomas sells Belgian waffles with all types of dinges and toppings.